youngkin/hugoblog/content/post/CreateAFreeBlogSite.md

 * `image` - specifies the image to display at the top of the page.
 If not specified, the `header_image` in `config.toml` will be used.
 * `tags` - specifies a comma separated list of low level subject groupings.
 Taking my example from above, U.S. states might be an appropriate subject grouping for pages pertaining to U.S. states.
 For example, `tags: ["Colorado", "Utah", ...]`.
 * `categories` - specifies a specifies a comma separated list of high level subject groupings.
 Again, taking my example from above, some U.S. states can be put in the category of "Best Ski Areas in the World".
-* `# Descriptive text here...` & `<!--more-->` - These lines are used as an alternative to the `description` line in the metadata section.
+* `# Descriptive text here...` & `<!--more-->` - These lines are used as an alternative to the `description` line in the "front matter" section.
 This can be used if the amount of descriptive text desired is more than can be comfortably put in the `description` line. `<!--more..>` is used to indicate the end of this type of descriptive text.
 Unlike `description` above, this text does appear in the article.
 An alternative to both the `description` line and these lines is to not specify either.
 In this case the first 70 words of the article will be used in the article summary.

 ### Writing